 Risks of using sugar alcohols

 - Sugar alcohols are not well absorbed.
 If they are consumed in excess by those with digestive sensitivity.
-They may cause digestive issues such as bloating, diarrhoea, flatulence, and stomach ache.
+They may cause digestive issues such as bloating, diarrhea, flatulence, and stomach ache.
 These symptoms are similar to those who experience irritable bowel syndrome.

 - Sugar alcohols may inhibit gut bacteria and so the health benefits of a wide range of healthy gut flora are reduced.

 - There is a risk of overconsumption of sweet treats using sugar alcohols due to their lower calories and lower carbs.
 This is known as the "Snack Well effect".
 This is when a dieter consumes more than they should because they think the snack is good for them.
-Dieters also may think sugar-free food is a "free food".
+Dieters also may think sugar-free food is "free food".

-- It’s worth mentioning that some types of sugar alcohols are dangerous for animals.
+- It’s worth mentioning that some types of sugar alcohol are dangerous for animals.
 In particular, xylitol is lethal to dogs.
 Extra caution needs to be taken when using this ingredient in recipes or packaged foods containing it.
 ALWAYS keep it out of reach from your beloved pets.
 Make sure it's not dropped on the ground for pets to lick up either!